-Inteltek had made a provision of TRY 3,3 million (€ 1,1 m) plus TRY 1,89 million (€ 651k) relating to interest in its financial statements due to the probability of a negative outcome of the case which henceforth has been removed following the Court of First Instance of Ankara decision.
-Moreover, Inteltek claimed the amount of TRY 2,34 million (€ 806k) (plus interest) which was paid in the 1st and 3rd reconciliation periods.
+Inteltek had made a provision of TRY 3,3 million ( $\in$ 1,2 m) plus TRY 1,89 million ( $\in$ 657k) relating to interest in its financial statements due to the probability of a negative outcome of the case which henceforth has been removed following the Court of First Instance of Ankara decision.
+Moreover, Inteltek claimed the amount of TRY 2,34 million ( $\in$ 813k) (plus interest) which was paid in the 1st and 3rd reconciliation periods.
 Inteltek has initiated a lawsuit on 21st February 2008 to collect this amount.
-On

-19th March 2009 the court vindicated Inteltek.
+On 19th March 2009 the court vindicated Inteltek.
 GSGM filed an appeal against this decision and the appeal was accepted.
 Inteltek applied for the correction of the decision that was rejected by the higher court which returned the case to the court of first instance.
 The court of first instance on June 29, 2011 decided to insist on its initial judgment in favour of Inteltek.
 GSGM filed an appeal and the General Assembly of the Supreme Court of Appeals decided that the decision of the court of first instance on insisting is sufficient and the lawsuit file should be send to a chamber of the Supreme Court of Appeals for evaluation of the appeal requests of GSGM.
 The Supreme Court vindicated Inteltek and GSGM requested the correction of the decision.
-Inteltek requested the receivable from GSGM and GSGM paid the amount subject to the lawsuit on 13/12/2012 ie TL 5.797.372,24 (€ 1.996.272).
+Inteltek requested the receivable from GSGM and GSGM paid the amount subject to the lawsuit on 13/12/2012 ie TL 5.797.372,24 (€2.014.445).
 The Supreme Court rejected the application for the correction of the decision and the decision was finalized.

-h.
-In Turkey, GSGM filed before the Ankara Tax Court a lawsuit against the local Tax Authority requesting the annulment of a penalty amounting to TRY 5.075.465 (€ 1.747.689) imposed on GSGM, since the Tax Authority considers that stamp duty should have been paid by GSGM also for the second copy of the contract dated 29th August 2008 with Inteltek as well as for the letter of guarantee securing the minimum turnover of GSGM games.
+Interim Financial Statements for the period January 1 to September 30, 2014 h.
+In Turkey, GSGM filed before the Ankara Tax Court a lawsuit against the local Tax Authority requesting the annulment of a penalty amounting to TRY 5.075.465 (€1.763.600) imposed on GSGM, since the Tax Authority considers that stamp duty should have been paid by GSGM also for the second copy of the contract dated 29th August 2008 with Inteltek as well as for the letter of guarantee securing the minimum turnover of GSGM games.
 Inteltek intervened in the case before the abovementioned court in favour of GSGM because, according to the contract dated 29th August 2008, GSGM may request from Inteltek the amount that will be finally obliged to pay.
 The decision issued by the court vindicates GSGM and Inteltek and the abovementioned penalty was cancelled.
 The Tax Authority filed an appeal which is pending.

 i.
-In Turkey, INTRALOT filed on 21st May 2009, before the Istanbul Court of First Instance a lawsuit against the company Teknoloji Holding A.Ş. ("Teknoloji") requesting from Teknoloji the amount of TRY $1.415.000~(\le 487.242)$ on the ground of unjust enrichment, since INTRALOT unjustly paid taxes which Teknoloji had to pay on dividends distributed by Inteltek.
+In Turkey, INTRALOT filed on 21st May 2009, before the Istanbul Court of First Instance a lawsuit against the company Teknoloji Holding A.Ş. ("Teknoloji") requesting from Teknoloji the amount of TRY 1.415.000 (€491.678) on the ground of unjust enrichment, since INTRALOT unjustly paid taxes which Teknoloji had to pay on dividends distributed by Inteltek.
 At the hearing of 15th September 2011 the court issued its decision and vindicated INTRALOT for the total amount claimed.
 INTRALOT filed an appeal for the time of the calculation of the interest and for the amount of the overdue interest, while Teknoloji filed an appeal complaining for the reasoning of the decision.
-A decision was issued vindicating finally INTRALOT and resolving that the total amount of TRY $2.143.566~(\le 738.117)$ plus the amount of TRY $482.696~(\le 166.212)$ as additional interest to be paid to INTRALOT.
+A decision was issued vindicating finally INTRALOT and resolving that the total amount of TRY 2.143.566 (€744.837) plus the amount of TRY 482.696 (€167.725) as additional interest to be paid to INTRALOT.
+The relevant amount was paid by the defendant and the case is closed.